aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

  * transformPutItemInput MUST return an PutItemInput object.
  * transformPutItemInput MUST fail if any part of the input object mentions an attribute name starting with the `gazelle prefix`.
+ * transformPutItemInput MUST use the `beacon version` with the write flag set.
  * The conditionExpression MUST be modified as per `Expression Transformation`
  * For each element in the `Item` map that specifies a source field, the returned `Item` map MUST also include the beacon field.